mikhailfed68/algorithms/README.rst

-This package is used for learning algorithms and data stracture.
+This package is used to study algorithms and data stractures.